mbredel/thesis-template/README.md

 ### classicthesis-config.tex

+The _classicthesis-config.tex_-file allows you to configure stuff that comes with the classic-thesis style, like LaTeX packages used by classic thesis.
+This is quite advanced stuff already.
+Thus, you should touch this file only if you quite well what you are doing.
+Usually, you can leave the file as it is.

 ### AbstractDE.tex and AbstractEN.tex

 ## Usage

-The thesis template repository contains a Makefile that allows you to compile the thesis template using the _make_ t ool available on most Unix and Linux systems.
+You may compile the hda-thesis template using the ```pdflatex```- and the ```bibtex```-command.
+In addition, the thesis template repository contains a Makefile that allows you to compile the thesis template using the _make_ tool available on most Unix and Linux systems.
 Simply type:

 ```
  $ make